project-koku/koku-metrics-operator/docs/csv-description.md

 Within a restricted network, the operator queries prometheus to gather the necessary usage metrics, writes the query results to CSV files, and packages the reports for storage in the PVC.
 These reports then need to be manually downloaded from the cluster and uploaded to [cloud.redhat.com](https://cloud.redhat.com).

 For more information, reach out to <cost-mgmt@redhat.com>.
-## Configure the koku-metrics-operator for an air-gapped scenario
+## Configure the koku-metrics-operator for a restricted network
 ##### Create the KokuMetricsConfig
 Configure the koku-metrics-operator by creating a `KokuMetricsConfig`.
 1. On the left navigation pane, select `Operators` -> `Installed Operators` -> `koku-metrics-operator` -> `KokuMetricsConfig` -> `Create Instance`.